urs-truly-siva/Infosys_Text_Summarizer/README.md

    - The selected sentences are concatenated to form the final summary.
 The order of the sentences in the summary is preserved based on their original position in the text.

 5. **Implementation**:
-   - Implementation is in the file 'Extractive_Text_Summarization.ipynb'
+   - Implementation is in the file `Extractive_Text_Summarization.ipynb`

 # Updating the REPORt......